0cjs/sedoc/linux/systemd/unit.md

 Systemd Units
 =============

-A simple example of setting up a daemon and a network server to be run by systemd can be found at [fabianlee].
+A simple example of setting up a network service to be run by systemd can be found at [fabianlee].
+Socket activation examples can be found at [systemd for Developers I][0p-socket] and [systemd for Developers II][0p-socket2].

 Systemd [Unit] Types